BeauJoh/thesis/source/09-chapter-1-introduction.md

 The OpenDwarfs [@krommydas2016opendwarfs] benchmark suite is extended to include a greater range of scientific applications and over multiple problem sizes.
 Additionally, the extended suite incorporates a high precision timing library which is capable of measuring energy usage and execution times on any OpenCL device.
-The benchmark suite is run on a range of devices allowing a direct comparison to be made between these devices on a per application basis.
+The benchmark suite is run on a range of devices allowing a direct comparison to be made between these devices on a per-application basis.
 From this data, the suitably of OpenCL as a hardware agnostic language is shown.

 Separately, an Architecture Independent Workload Characterisation (AIWC) tool is presented and shown to be capable of analysing kernels and extract a set of predefined features or characteristics.